JackTVanDyke/JackTVanDyke/README.md

 - 🌱 I’m currently overwhelmed learning SO MUCH 🤣
 - 👯 I’m looking to connect with other developers!
 - 🥅 2021 Goals: Imrpove my skills, improve my strength, see my family more
-- ⚡ Fun fact: I type so fast because of my childhood addiction to RuneScape
+- ⚡ Fun fact: I learned how to type from playing RuneScape as a kid

 ### Connect with me: